 Solution 2.
 Force Restart Your Device

 If your iPod won't turn on or charge, you can force restart it.
 This has been considered as one of the simplest ways to fix most iOS device problems.
 Different iPod models have different method to reboot.
 Just have a try.

-For iPad touch (7 Gen), press and hold Top button and Volume Down (Home for 6 Gen and earlier) button at the same time for seconds, release them once you see the Apple logo come out.
+For iPod touch (7 Gen), press and hold Top button and Volume Down (Home for 6 Gen and earlier) button at the same time for seconds, release them once you see the Apple logo come out.

 For iPod nano (7 Gen), you should press and hold Home and Sleep/Wake buttons simultaneously until you see the screen turns off.
 Wait for your iPod touch to restart.